 The final stage of the enrollment process is the compliance evaluation, which verifies that the device distribution and other elements meet company policies.
 Once compliance issues have been resolved, the user will have full access to the relevant corporate resources.

 We plan to roll out a preview of the custom compliance for Windows capability in the November release of Endpoint Manager and the ability to manage Linux workstations, including conditional access early in 2022.
 We hope customers will be fast to try these features and provide us with feedback.
 When we roll out each of these capabilities for general availability, we intend to offer them as an advanced endpoint management add-on at a price above the existing licensing options that include Microsoft Endpoint Manager or Microsoft Intune.
 More information will be forthcoming when we finalize our pricing plans.
+(Update April 6, 2022: When we launch custom compliance for Windows, we no longer plan to offer it as an add-on to Endpoint Manager but will be included in the Microsoft 365 and EMS E3/E5 license plans for Microsoft Intune).

 You can also let us know about your Endpoint Manager experience through comments on this blog post or reach out to @IntuneSuppTeam on Twitter.
 Tweet your feedback about Microsoft Endpoint using the hashtag #MEMpowered.
 If you’re interested in ongoing developments on Endpoint Manager, we invite you to follow the Microsoft Endpoint Manager Blog and @MSIntune on Twitter.